A likelihood-based approach for cure regression models: Appendix

 \textbf{Transformation model.} We consider the class of transformation models investigated by \citet{ZhengLin06}, where

 where $G(\cdot)$ is a given smooth, strictly increasing transformation function with $G(0)=0,$ $G^\prime (0) >0$ and $G(\infty)=\infty$.
-Box-Cox transformations, and logarithmic transformations are two possible examples. \citet{ZhengLin06} extend the partial likelihood idea and the Breslow estimator from Cox's model and introduce the estimators $\hat \beta_C$ and $\hat\Lambda_{0,C}$ for which they derive a Gaussian limit.
+Box-Cox transformations, and log transformations are possible examples. \citet{ZhengLin06} extend the partial likelihood idea and the Breslow estimator from Cox's model and introduce the estimators $\widehat \beta_C$ and $\widehat\Lambda_{0,C}$ for which they derive a Gaussian limit.
 Since

-we could easily adapt the arguments used for the case of Cox's model and, based on definition of $\hat \beta_C$ and $\hat \Lambda_{0,C}(\cdot)$ and the asymptotic results of \citet{ZhengLin06}, guarantee conditions (\ref{donsk}) and (\ref{iid_mod_semi}).
+we {\red can} easily adapt the arguments used for the case of Cox's model and, based on definition of $\widehat \beta_C$ and $\widehat \Lambda_{0,C}(\cdot)$ and the asymptotic results of \citet{ZhengLin06}, guarantee conditions (\ref{donsk}) and (\ref{iid_mod_semi}).

 \textbf{Proportional odds model.} In such a model we have